AlexJuca/Linx_Web_Server/README.md

 To run script: sudo python3.4 Linx_WebServer.py.

-NOTE: GUI will lock while doing ayncronous work using select[, , , ] until I find a work around.
+NOTE: GUI will lock while doing asyncronous work using select[, , , ] until I find a work around.
 That does not mean the app hanged.
 The server thread will still be running until you send an interupt.